The Parsonage Inn LLC

 A Summary of the History of 423 Madison

 The house at 423 Madison was built in 1882 by Robert Corson and his wife Sarah Skelding Corson.
-Robert Corson was a salesman and executive in the furniture industry for which Grand Rapids was famous, primarily working for the Berkey & Gay Furniture Co.
-Sarah was educated at Vassar College and came from a wealthy New York family.
-In fact, Sarah alone purchased the land on which the house stands in 1881.
+Robert Corson was an immigrant from Scotland and a career salesman and executive in the furniture industry for which Grand Rapids was famous, primarily working for the well-known Berkey & Gay Furniture Co.
+Sarah was educated at Vassar College and came from a wealthy family with roots in New York.
+Her father was an early dry goods merchant in Grand Rapids, who claimed to have built some of the first brick structures in the city’s frontier days.
+In 1881, Sarah, not her husband Robert, purchased the land on which the house stands–her name alone is on the deed.

 The house features three floors and at least six original and large bedrooms.
 It was built in a mix of styles, with a Queen Anne tower and a large sloped-roof wraparound porch.
 Built without much indoor plumbing, bathrooms were added around 1900.
 As was common, the back rooms of the house were servants’ areas, accessible up and down a back stairwell running from the laundry in the stone-walled basement to the kitchen on the first floor to the servants quarters high on third floor.